• Skip to primary navigation

 Ingredients

-• 1/4 cup red or yellow onion finely chopped
+• 2 Tbsp red onion finely chopped – see notes

-• 2 tbsp fresh cilantro finely chopped (omit if you don't like cilantro)
+• 2 tbsp fresh cilantro finely chopped (okay to omit)

 Instructions